 Despite advances in technology to detect and contain phishing threats, employee phishing awareness should be your number one priority.
-It’s the most effective way to strengthen your company´s defenses against malware, ransomware, data loss and Business Email Compromise (BEC) attacks.
+It’s the most effective way to strengthen your company´s defenses against malware, ransomware, data loss, and Business Email Compromise (BEC) attacks.

 Phishing awareness is more than being aware of what a phishing email may look like.
-Employees need to understand the different types of phishing, how attacks can be engineered, and the consequences of clicking on a malicious link, responding to an email with the requested information, or opening a file attached to a phish.
+Employees need to understand the different types of phishing, how attacks can be engineered, and the consequences of clicking on a malicious link, responding to an email with the requested information or opening a file attached to a phish.

-Employees should also know how to respond to a phishing email and report it immediately, so internal security teams can in turn prioritize, analyze and act on it fast.
-This is especially true when a phishing email has been opened in error, as a timely report helps Security contain a potential threat.
+Employees should also know how to respond to a phishing email and report it immediately, so internal security teams can, in turn, prioritize, analyze and act on it fast.
+This is especially true when a phishing email has been opened in error, as a timely report helps security contain a potential threat.

 To bolster your phishing security awareness, encourage an environment of open communication.
 If employees are afraid to report their mistakes, attacks can go unnoticed, with devastating consequences.
 Communication should be top-down as well as bottom-up.
 It’s important for both lower-level employees and senior management to participate in phishing training and report suspicious emails.

-What Does Phishing Awareness Training Consist Of?
+What Does A Phishing Awareness Campaign Consist Of?

-How to Maximize Phishing Security Awareness
+Using Phishing Awareness Tips to Maximize Phishing Security Awareness

 Feedback should go something like this: “Here’s what you did right and here’s what you did wrong,” noting the reasons why.
 This lets employees and senior management discover both their weaknesses and the areas they need to improve in.

-Monitoring the results of phishing awareness training not only identifies employees who need further training but those who are reliable detectors of phishing.
+Monitoring the results of phishing training not only identifies employees who need further training but those who are reliable detectors of phishing.
 Post-training, many employees will report more potential threats to security teams.
 After prioritizing reports of possible phishing, security teams can respond to real threats faster.

 Moreover, reporting threats to security intelligence services enables your company to receive reciprocal information about phishing attacks found elsewhere.
-Such information can be delivered in Machine-Readable Threat Intelligence (MRTI) format, so it can be fed directly into existing security mechanisms (i.e. malicious URL detection systems), which update your technically driven online defenses against malware, data loss and ransomware attacks.
+Such information can be delivered in Machine-Readable Threat Intelligence (MRTI) format, so it can be fed directly into existing security mechanisms (i.e. malicious URL detection systems), which update your technically driven online defenses against malware, data loss, and ransomware attacks.

 Raise Your Phishing Awareness with Cofense